-Norma Finkelstein, PhD, LICSW is founder and Executive Director of the Institute for Health and Recovery, a Massachusetts statewide services, policy, program development, training, and research organization.
+Norma Finkelstein, PhD, LICSW is founder and former Executive Director of the Institute for Health & Recovery, a Massachusetts statewide services, policy, program development, training, and research organization.
 Prior to this, Dr. Finkelstein was the founder and Executive Director of the Women’s Alcoholism Program/CASPAR, Inc., a comprehensive prevention, education, and treatment program for chemically dependent women and their families.
 She received her MSW from the University of Michigan and her PhD from the Florence Heller School, Brandeis University.

 Over the last 40 years, Dr. Finkelstein’s work has focused on substance use prevention and treatment, with specific emphasis on women, children and families; pregnancy; co-occurring disorders, including integrated care for women with substance use disorders, mental illness and histories of violence; trauma informed services; services for youth and young adults; tobacco education and cessation; and family centered care.
 Her expertise in designing and managing services as well as in the areas of policy, planning and research, has resulted in over 50 professional publications and curricula, including “Getting Sober, Getting Well.
 A Treatment Guide for Caregivers Who Work With Women’ and “The Nurturing Program for Families in Substance Abuse Treatment and Recovery.”